 Individual health policies

 You can sign up for coverage through the Massachusetts Health Connector, the state’s version of the Affordable Care Act’s Health Insurance Marketplace.
-As of 2020, there are 10 different insurance companies that offer medical and dental insurance on the Health Connector portal.9
+For 2022 coverage, 12 companies offer single and family health plans on and off the Marketplace.
+As of 2021, 294,097 selected a Marketplace plan.

 If you miss the OEP, you may be able to sign up for a plan if you have a qualifying life event that makes you eligible for a Special Enrollment Period (SEP).
 A SEP is a 60-day period after a qualifying event, including: